 VA will pay up to $2,000 toward burial expenses for deaths on or after September 11, 2001, or up to $1,500 for deaths prior to September 11, 2001.
 If the Veteran is buried in a VA national cemetery, some or all of the cost of transporting the deceased may be reimbursed.

-An annual increase in burial and plot allowances for deaths occurring after October 1, 2011 begins in fiscal year 2013 based on the Consumer Price Index for the preceding 12-month period.
-Effective October 1, 2012, the maximum burial and funeral allowance of $700 increases to $722.
+An annual increase in burial and plot allowances for deaths occurring after October 1, 2011 began in fiscal year 2013 based on the Consumer Price Index for the preceding 12-month period.

 - You paid for a Veteran's burial or funeral, AND